Mechina: Mechinat olim

-Mechinot olim offers different content-based tracks of study (i.e. life science, humanities, social sciences, or physical science).
+Mechinot olim offer different content-based tracks of study (i.e., life science, humanities, social sciences, or physical science).
 The Technion will only accept students from its own mechina.

 Remedial courses preparatory to higher education

-In addition to the above, there are private (i. e., commercial) educational institutions in Israel offering remedial courses for students after high school who wish to complete or upgrade their scores in their subject matriculations or prepare for the psychometric examinations required for entrance to college or university.
+In addition to the above, there are private (i.e., commercial) educational institutions in Israel offering remedial courses for students after high school who wish to complete or upgrade their scores in their subject matriculations or prepare for the psychometric examinations required for entrance to college or university.